VeryGoodOpenSource/very_good_infinite_list/README.md

 - An `itemCount` that represents the amount of items that should be rendered using the `itemBuilder`.
 - An `itemBuilder` that is responsible for returning a widget for every index of the `itemCount`.
-- An `hasReachedMax` flag that indicates if any more data is available.
+- A `hasReachedMax` flag that indicates if any more data is available.
 - An `onFetchData` callback that's triggered whenever new data should be fetched.

 ## Example